 It’s hard for current digital tools to provide any of these benefits as simply and well.
 Let’s compare for each of the points above:

-Public display: Wall requires a flat surface for notes to be placed; digital tools require a BIG (expensive) screen.
+Public display: Wall requires a flat surface for notes.
+Digital tools require a BIG (expensive) screen.

-Focus for conversation, communication, and creativity: Because walls provide all the above functionality simply and in ways accessible to any attendee, they are natural foci for conversation, experimentation, and creativity.
+Focus for conversation, communication, and creativity: Walls provide all the above functionality simply and in ways accessible to any attendee.
+So they are natural foci for conversation, experimentation, and creativity.
 The barriers listed above for digital tools make them far less accessible for such purposes.

 The effectiveness of Twitter as a connective social media channel is declining In July I wrote about why 2017 is a tipping point for Twitter, noting that the rate at which users follow established accounts has slowed dramatically.
 As the year draws to a close I’m seeing further evidence that conversations in the twittersphere are drying up too.